-African American or Black Cowboys in History and Fiction some are Famous
+African American or Black Cowboys in the Western Frontier

 Blacks also worked at a variety of other jobs in the west, store clerks, farmers, and railroad workers.
 The Negro Cowboys estimates at least five thousand black cowboys in the last part of the nineteenth century.
 According to Hardaway Kenneth Wiggins Porter, a University of Oregon history professor, there were closer to eight thousand, maybe nine thousand.
 That would be about 25 percent of the 35,000 cowboys in the frontier cattle industry.

 Conditions for Black cowboys were not perfect, but they were probably better off socially and economically, according to Porter, than that in the South.
 There was still prejudice and restrictions of the Blacks in the west as well as elsewhere.
 They did, however, get the same pay as the other cowboys, they shared bunkhouses with the white cowboys, and they worked and ate together, according to Durham and Jones. “ usually two or three members of a trail crew of a total of eleven would be Black.
 A few but not many became ranch and trail bosses.
 Many African American cowboys have become well known to historians of the subject.

 In other words, it was not idyllic, but it was not too bad either.

 In addition to working as cowboys, African Americans were miners, farmers, soldiers, and many other frontier occupations.
 Also, some were outlaws In the Children’s book Negroes In the Early West, author olive W. Burt has chapters on:

 - Business Men

 The question comes to mind as to why Blacks are so lacking in Western History and Fiction.